jordanpapaditsas/jordanpapaditsas.github.io/README.md

 - 🔭 I’m currently studying Software Engineering on Coding Factory, in Athens University of Economics and Business.
 - 🔭 I'm focusing on Web Development and interested in Frontend Technologies.
 - 📫 You can reach me with Linkedin, which can be found in my GitHub profile.
-- ⚡ Annual Planning: Make progress, be consistent.
+- ⚡ Annual Planning: Make progress, be consistent and happy coding.

 <div align="center">